-The delegates reconvened their legally questionable convention at Wheeling, 10 miles west of the Pennsylvania border, after adjourning in June.
-While the members had previously considered declaring the Virginia government null and void because it had seceded from the Union, the members in this session instead proposed an Ordinance of Separation from Virginia.
-Delegates set up a Committee on the Division of the State that included one member from each of the 35 northwestern counties being represented.
+The legally questionable Second Wheeling Convention that had adjourned in June reassembled in northwestern Virginia, 10 miles west of the Pennsylvania border.
+The delegates in June had considered declaring the government of Virginia null and void because it had seceded from the Union.
+But in this second session, the delegates now proposed an Ordinance of Separation from Virginia.
+A Committee on the Division of the State was created that included one member from each of the 35 northwestern counties being represented.

-The committee submitted its Division of the State Ordinance on August 13, which shifted the focus of debate from whether to secede from Virginia to how many counties would secede.
+The committee submitted its Division of the State Ordinance on the 13th, which shifted the focus of debate from whether to secede from Virginia to how many counties would secede.
 The ordinance absorbed all Virginia counties in the Shenandoah Valley and along the Potomac River into the new state of New Virginia (later renamed Allegheny).

-Most delegates supported forming the new state, but some urged postponement for now.
+Most delegates supported forming the new state, but some thought it should be postponed for now.
 Postponement was rejected a week later when the majority approved an “ordinance of dismemberment.”
 Delegates also reached a compromise on the number of counties to secede; they would begin with 39 counties of northwestern Virginia and add any other adjacent county if its residents voted to join.

 Extensive debate took place over what the new state’s name should be, as many delegates did not like the names “New Virginia” or “Allegheny” proposed the previous week.
 A suggestion of “West Virginia” was also rejected.
 Finally, the name “Kanawha” was approved by a vote of 48 to 27.